amblina/katacoda-scenarios/tutorial1/step5a.md

 If you want to create your directory in a very specific place in your filesystem, such that it will create it there no matter where you are currently in the filesystem, you can specify the *absolute* path.
+Absolute paths always start with a forward-slash `/`.

 `mkdir /home/scrapbook/tutorial/test_folder/new_folder`{{execute}}